AdobeDocs/campaign-web.en/help/v8/preview-test/preview-content.md

 1. Once profiles have been selected, a preview of the email displays in the right pane.
 Personalized elements are replaced by the data from the profile selected in the left pane.

     If you have added multiple profiles, you can switch between each of them in the list to preview the corresponding email.

+    You can also preview the rendering of your content on different devices (desktop, mobile, tablet...).

     ![](assets/preview.png)